ofersadan85/devops-demo/README.md

 - Likewise, the plugins themselves are all in the minimal set of plugins that come with the typical installation of Jenkins.
 The only exception to this is the Docker plugin.
 - The server is easily customized through various `groovy` scripts that run on every server restart.
 This can be used to easily insert new jobs, security settings, users and more.
 See the [master's init.groovy.d](master/init.groovy.d) folder for more details.
 - It's easy to configure the server as a proper production server, see the production branch in this repository to see how I do it in [jenkins.zero-ml.com](http://jenkins.zero-ml.com).
+- Since the server is deployed via a single `docker-compose` command, it's easy to deploy it on any machine, including production servers.
+Moreover, it also means that any server failures are easily recoverable, as the server is almost stateless.
+The only data loss that can occur is the loss of the pipeline build history, which is not a big deal (and if it is, the data volume can easily be backed up to an external location).

 ## Storage